locoframework/loco-js/README.md

 # 🚠 Wire

 An instance of this class works internally and is responsible for fetching notifications.
 You can fetch this instance using `getWire` function.
-`Wire` class's constructor takes takes an object whose many properties have been described in the *Initialization* section (look at the `notifications` property).
+`Wire` class's constructor takes an object whose many properties have been described in the *Initialization* section (look at the `notifications` property).

 💥 In normal conditions, Wire checks and fetches notifications via AJAX polling.
 But if you have an established WebSocket connection _(see Line section)_, it stops polling and waits for notifications, transmitted through WebSockets.
 These notifications are sent using the `emit` method on the server-side.
 In case of losing the WebSocket connection, it can automatically switch to AJAX polling.